 General

-Thermal performance test results, obtained under 1-g conditions, shall be correlated to predict 0-g (on-orbit) performance.
+Thermal performance test results, obtained under 1-g conditions, shall be correlated to predicted in-orbit performance.

 For thermal performance tests at ambient conditions, it shall be demonstrated that the conditions specified in 5.6.9.1a do not have an influence on in-orbit performance.